BurbSec/JohnnyBot/README.md

 # JohnnyBot - Discord Moderation Bot

-JohnnyBot is a Discord bot designed to automate server management and enforce server rules.
+JohnnyBot is the missing toolkit for Discord!
+Designed to automate tons of server management and enforce some rules while you're at it.
 It provides features such as automatic role assignment, message deletion, and user management to ensure a smooth server experience.
 Most commands are limited to users with the MODERATOR_ROLE_NAME, however the PetBot commands can be leveraged by all users.

 ## Features